kokkos/kokkos-tools/README.md

     Defining a timemory component will enable your plug-in to output to stdout, text, and JSON, accumulate statistics, and utilize various portable function calls for common needs w.r.t. timers, resource usage, etc.

-# Building Kokkos Tools

-Use either CMake or Makefile to build Kokkos Tools.

-## Using cmake

-1. create a build directory in Kokkos Tools, e.g., type `mkdir myBuild; cd myBuild`
-2. To configure the Type `ccmake ..`  for any options you would like to enable/disable.
-3. To compile, type `make`
-4. To install, type `make install`

-## Using make

-To build with make, simply type `make` within each subdirectory of Kokkos Tools.

-Building using `make` is currently recommended.
-Eventually, the preferred method of building will be `cmake`.

-# Running a Kokkos-based Application with a tool

-Given your tool shared library `<name_of_tool_shared_library>.so` (which contains kokkos profiling callback functions) and an application executable called yourApplication.exe, type:

-`export KOKKOS_TOOLS_LIBS=${YOUR_KOKKOS_TOOLS_DIR}/<name_of_tool_shared_lib>; ./yourApplication.exe`

 # Tutorial